jonnor/ESC-CNN-microcontroller/report/report.md

-D-CNN[@D-CNN] (2017) uses feature representation and model architecture that largely follows that of PiczakCNN, however the second layer uses dilated convolutions with a dilation rate of 2.
+D-CNN[@D-CNN] (2017) uses feature representation and model architecture that largely follows that of PiczakCNN, however, the second layer uses dilated convolutions with a dilation rate of 2.
 With additional data augmentation of time-stretching and noise addition, this gave a performance of up to 81.9% accuracy on Urbansound8k.
 LeakyRelu was found to perform slightly better than ReLu which scored 81.2%.

 A recent paper investigated the effects of mixup for data augmentation[@ESC-mixup].
 Their model uses 4 blocks of 2 convolutional layers each, with each block followed by max pooling.
-The second and third blocks together form a spatially separated convolution: the second block uses two 3x1 convolutions, and third block uses two 1x5 convolutions.
+The second block and third block together form a spatially separated convolution: the second block uses two 3x1 convolutions, and third block uses two 1x5 convolutions.
-On mel-spectrograms the model scored 74.7% on Urbansound8k without data augmentation, 77.3% with only mixup applied, and 82.6% when time stretching and pitch shift was combined with mixup.
+On Mel-spectrograms the model scored 74.7% on Urbansound8k without data augmentation, 77.3% with only mixup applied, and 82.6% when time stretching and pitch shift was combined with mixup.
-When using Gammatone spectrogram features instead of mel-spectrogram performance increased to 83.7%, which seems to be state-of-the-art as of April 2019.
+When using Gammatone spectrogram features instead of Mel-spectrogram performance increased to 83.7%, which seems to be state-of-the-art as of April 2019.